Post to WordPress by Email: 3 Alternatives While Postie is Suspended

-The ability to post WordPress blogs via email has been around for a long time.
-However, the surge in mobile technology in the past few years has made posting by email more relevant than ever before, especially for photo and video bloggers.
-Given how easy it is to compose and send emails from mobile devices, posting to your WordPress blog by email is probably going to be much easier than accessing your dashboard on the go.
+The ability to post to WordPress via email has been around for a long time.
+However, the surge in mobile technology has made posting by email more relevant than ever before, especially for people on the go.

-You may be surprised how easy it is to send posts by email.
-We’ve selected a few different options to keep you publishing content on the go:
+You may be surprised how easy it is to send posts by email to your site.
+Here are a few different options that will keep you publishing content on the go:

 WordPress Plugin: Postie